SpencerWBarnes/PiMon/README.md

 type `pipenv install libsass`.
 This bypasses `pipenv` but fixes the bug.

+## Setup
+The Pi must be configured as a wireless access point.
+This requires:
+* Wireless abilities, built in or as a dongle
+* Set up as a DNS server
+* Set up as a DHCP server
+* Set IP address of host device (Pi)

+In order to run the service on bootup, a script must be added to /etc/init.d/ and another to be added to /etc/rc2.d/.

 ## Development
 PiMon is developed with the following:
 * Python 3.7 + pipenv